arkency/posts/posts/2013-10-04-refactor-to-remote-leave-tasks-unassigned.md

 Let's start with an assumption.
 You want your developers to be doing **the most important task for the project that can be currently done**.
-Usually this is one of the most important criterias taken into consideration when assigning task.
+Usually this is one of the most important criteria taken into consideration when assigning a task.
 So let's say you have three developers and ten tasks to be done during the iteration.
 Here is how you decided to split the work.